About Us

 Registration:

-Program registration opens early September.
-After this date, access into the programs is based on availability and a $50 late registration fee will apply after Nov 1st, subject to availability.
+Program registration opens August 1st.
+Registration deadline is November 1st.
+After this date, access into the programs is based on availability and a $50 late registration fee will apply.
 Late registrations will be placed on a waitlist and you will be contacted after December 15th.

 Additional Fees: